alaurentinoofficial/binance-coins-dashboard-hackthon/README.md

 node-consumer - Consumer Service, handling webhook triggers communicating with conditions microservice node-producer - Producer Service, handling Binance Websockets API to Kafka notification-ui - Notification Dashboard that controls conditions

+## Dashboards
+The dashboards are in the following ports:
+- Port 3002 - Visualization UI (dashboard-backend)
+- Port 3000 - Notification UI (notification-ui).
+If you're using Gitpod, you will need to make public the 3100 port too.